Electronic Settlement Matching

+Characteristics

 The standard consists of the definition of the settlement matching process, describing message flow, message content, and message structure, together with matching criteria and business validation rules.
 By those means, eSM renders itself as an automated risk-control and risk-mitigation in the settlement process and aims at fostering straight-through processing.
 It is expected to reduce the costs of application integration in internal and intra-company business processes and to lead to significant increase of efficiency.
 And it's been perceived as a facilitator for faster settlement with the potential to increase liquidity in OTC markets and bring parity between OTC and exchange trading.

 eSM makes use of the Commodity product Markup Language (CpML) and is based on the AS2 communication protocol, ensuring Authentication (verification of identity), Confidentiality (document encryption), Data Integrity (document signing), and Non-repudiation (undeniable proof of document reception and sending).

 Defining an XML-based structured data format which contains all legally required elements of an invoice and which allows for automatic and electronic processing, the standard meets the eInvoicing Directive (2014/55/EU) of the EU commission and can be mapped to the European standard EN 16931.